geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-12/meeting-transcript.md

 It doesn't matter how you do it.
 Okay.
 Anything else?
 I think that's it.
 Yeah.
 Okay.
 That's it.
 Let's move onto the drivers.

 ##### **Nimlgen** [[00:11:00](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=660)]
 So the noise time copy for AMD is merged.
-So in VD decoder speed is now fully jittered and it's 1580 frames a second with beam
+So in VD decoder speed is now fully jittered and it's 1580 frames a second with BEAM

 ##### **Geohot** [[00:11:20](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=680)]
-with beam equals one.
+with BEAM equals one.
 So yeah.

 ##### **Nimlgen** [[00:11:25](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=685)]
 Yeah, I also did some, also applied some like macro optimizations for MI350, MI300.
 So it's a bit faster than my HDMI now.
 So actually all to all on MI350 is 150 gigabytes.
 A second.
 So like the target is 220.
 But still we have like compute kernels in front of this because of contiguous.
 So yeah, that's apart from that.
 That looks good.